 Step 1: Identify and Inspect the Spiderettes

 The first thing to do is take a close look at your spider plant.
-You’ll notice small spiderettes growing on long stems, often hanging off the mother plant like little decorations.
-These spiderettes are your future plants – so treat them well!
+You’re looking for small spiderettes growing on the stems.

-Important Tip: Make sure the spiderettes are at least two inches long with visible roots before you attempt to propagate them.
-If they don’t have roots yet then give them a little more time attached to the parent plant.
+Important Tip: Make sure the spiderettes are at least two inches long with visible roots before you try to propagate them.
+If they don’t have any roots yet then it’s best to give them some more time before you propagate them.

 Step 2: Decide on Your Propagation Method

 There are two main ways to propagate spider plants: water propagation and soil propagation.
-I’m going to break down both methods for you and you can choose whichever suits your style.
+I’ll break down how each method works so you can choose whichever you think will fit your situation.

 Soil Propagation

-This is my go-to method and it’s ideal if you prefer to let nature do its thing.
+This is the method I usually use and it’s perfect I’d you like to let nature do its thing.

-- Start by carefully snipping the spiderette from the parent plant using sterilized scissors.
-Make a clean cut close to the spiderette’s base.
+- First snip the spiderette carefully from the parent plant by making a clean cut close to the base of the spiderette.

-- Make a small hole in the soil and gently place the spiderette’s roots into the hole.
-Firm the soil around the base of the plant so it’s secure.
+- Make a small hole in the soil and gently put your spiderettes roots in it.
+Push the soil down around the base of the plant so it’s secure.

-- Give the new plant a gentle watering to settle the soil and then place it in a warm, bright area, making sure its out of direct sunlight.
+- Gently water the new plant to settle the soil and then put it on a bright and warm spot.
+But don’t put it on direct sunlight.

 Water Propagation

-If you like to see the roots develop right before your eyes then water propagation is is the way to go.
+If you want to watch the roots develop then water propagation is the way to go.
+You will literally see them growing as it happens.

-- Place the spiderette into a shallow dish or jar filled with water.
-The water should cover the roots but not touch the leaves.
+- Put the spiderette in a dish or jar filled with water.
+You want the water to be covering the roots but not touching the leaves.

-- Change the water every few days to keep it fresh and prevent mold or bacteria from building up.
+- Change the water every few days to keep it fresh.
+This will also stop any mold or bacteria from growing.

 After a week or two you will notice new roots starting to grow.
-Once they’re at least an inch long you can transfer the spiderette to soil.
-The great part about this method is you get to watch the entire rooting process happen.
+When they get to be at least an inch long you can then transfer them to soil.
+The main reason for doing water propagation are those early stages where you get to see the roots actually growing.
+If you’re not all that bothered about that then soil propagation is probably best for you.

 Step 3: Potting the Spiderette

-Once the roots are well-established (either from soil or water propagation), it’s time to give your new spider plant a permanent home.
+Once the roots are well established (either from soil or water propagation) you can move on to giving your new spider plant a permanent home.

-- Choose a small pot with drainage holes.
-Spider plants don’t like their feet wet so proper drainage is essential.
+- Get a small pot with drainage holes.
+Drainage is important as spider plants don’t like to be waterlogged.

-- Fill the pot halfway with soil, place the spiderette in the center and fill in the rest with soil around it firming it down gently.
+- Fill the pot with soil about halfway.
+Put the spiderette in the centre and fill the rest with soil.
+Gently press the soil down around it to secure the plant.

-- Water the plant thoroughly and let the excess water drain out.
+- Water the plant and let the excess water drain out.

 Watering and Care Tips